I'm a professional tarot reader with 21 years of experience. For me, tarot is a fascinating system that reflects all human life.

-The suit of Wands is all about expansion.
-It contains all the qualities that makes human beings push the boundaries, explore the universe, and ask all the questions that open the doors of new possibilities.
-Qualities such as energy, inspiration, passion, lust and ambition.
+The suit of Wands is all about expansion and it contains all the qualities that make human beings push the boundaries, explore the universe, and ask all the questions that open the doors of new possibilities—qualities such as energy, inspiration, passion, lust and ambition.
 Wands are creative, demanding, and always adventurous.
 They are loud and difficult to ignore.
 Wands represent the fire signs, so are always active, consuming, and attention-attractors.

 The Knight of Wands rides a fiery chestnut steed.
 The horse is plunging and rearing as if impatient to get going on the expedition.
 The Knight rides one-handed; in his right hand he holds an upright staff that is sprouting young leaves.
 He wears a tunic embroidered with salamanders, silver armour, and a red-plumed helmet.
 In the distance, across the desert, are three pyramids.